jsondoo/TweetMine/README.md

 # Usage

 Create a twitter account and create an app.
 Make a config.py file to store your tokens and secrets.
 Run the jupyter notebook.

-(Requires Python 3 and Jupyter Notebook)
+Requires Python 3, tweepy, pandas, and matplotlib.

 To install [tweepy](http://www.tweepy.org)
 ```